Matt Strahm: Philadelphia Phillies

 On December 9, 2022, Strahm signed a two-year contract worth $15 million with the Philadelphia Phillies.

 On May 6, 2023, Strahm was ejected from a game and fined for not leaving the field after the conclusion of the national anthem despite an umpire's warning.
 Boston Red Sox pitcher Kutter Crawford was also ejected.
 Both Strahm and Crawford were taking part in an "anthem standoff" where players compete to leave the field last.
 The ejection and subsequent fine was largely due to the introduction of the pitch clock, intended to speed up the game and prevent unnecessary delays.
 After the game, Strahm told reporters that the standoff was "embarrassing" and "...probably not the wisest decision I’ve made in my big-league career."
 In 56 games for the Phillies in 2023, he went 9–5 with a 3.29 ERA and 108 strikeouts across 87 2/3 innings pitched.

 On March 24, 2024, Strahm and the Phillies agreed to a one–year contract extension that includes a vesting option for the 2026 season.
+He made 66 appearances out of the bullpen for Philadelphia, compiling a 6–2 record and 1.87 ERA with 79 strikeouts and three saves across 62 2/3 innings pitched.

+Strahm made 66 relief appearances for the Phillies during the 2025 season, registering a 2–3 record and 2.74 ERA with 70 strikeouts and six saves across 62 1/3 innings pitched.

+Kansas City Royals (second stint)

+On December 19, 2025, Strahm was traded to the Kansas City Royals in exchange for Jonathan Bowlan.
+After posting a 7.32 ERA and 3–4 win–loss record with four blown saves through 41 games and 35 2/3 innings pitched for the Royals, Strahm was designated for assignment on August 4.
+He cleared waivers and was released on August 8.

 Personal life

 Strahm grew up a Minnesota Twins fan.
 He and his wife, Megan, who also attended Neosho County Community College, were married in Chanute, Kansas, in September 2015.
 His brother, Ben, played college baseball at Cowley Community College and was signed by the San Francisco Giants in 2018.
 He also has a sister, Britta.
 Strahm has his own YouTube channel, depicting his baseball life and featuring him opening packs of baseball cards.

+As of the 2026 MLB season, Strahm is the only active MLB player born in North Dakota.